folio-org/mod-template-engine/README.md

 This module is responsible for storing templates and generating text, html, xml, doc, docx etc from the template.
-Generated payload is described by meta information which contain info about format, size and date.
+Generated payload is described by meta information which contains info about format, size and date.
 Supports localization of templates.

 | METHOD                             | DESCRIPTION                                        |